 A Guide to Cervical Laminectomy Surgery

 One of the most common spinal conditions affecting patients today is known as spinal stenosis.
 This condition is characterized by a number of different symptoms and often occurs in conjunction with other spinal conditions and overall wear and tear.
 Spinal stenosis is a condition in which the spinal cord (and/or its associated nerves) becomes pinched and compressed by other parts of the spinal complex.
 And while this condition can occur at any area of the spine, it is far more common in the upper, cervical spine, in the neck area.
-According to Dr. Baird, the top spine surgeon New Jersey has to offer, cervical spinal stenosis occurs due to the narrowing of the spinal canal or the openings from which the nerves pass through.
+According to Dr. Baird, the top spine surgeon in nj has to offer, cervical spinal stenosis occurs due to the narrowing of the spinal canal or the openings from which the nerves pass through.
 This compression of the spinal cord or nerves can lead to a number of different, debilitating symptoms that can drastically impede the patient’s daily life.
 Some of these symptoms include:

 · Intense Shooting Pains – Radiating out from the spinal region, to the arms, neck, shoulders, and possibly even the legs – especially when a patient is moving or bending forward.